arnavtolat/fpgaMIDI/README.md

 <!-- ABOUT THE PROJECT -->
-## About The MIDI Keyboard on FPGA Project
+## About The Project: FPGA MIDI Controller

 Project Overview
 * This project contains the source code which allows for a fully-functional, polyphonic MIDI keyboard connected to an FPGA with an audio output.